Dr Marguerite Evans-Galea (Executive Director)

 Dr Janet Yeo (MedTech-Pharma Program Coordinator)

 Dr Yeo is the National Projects Manager with AusBiotech and the IMNIS MedTech-Pharma Program Coordinator.
-Dr Yeo graduated with her PhD in Medical Biology from the University of Melbourne where she also taught Masters of Engineering students as an Engineering Communications tutor and Skills Towards Employment Program demonstrator at the University.
-Dr Yeo worked for a year in research management at the University of Melbourne, supporting the delivery of the University’s Research Infrastructure Strategy objectives.
-A discussion about her future with a mentor sparked the decision to finally leave the comfort of the University after nearly a decade studying and working there.
-Dr Yeo is responsible for recruiting industry mentors in the life sciences nationally as well as the administration of Mentorloop for the IMNIS MedTech-Pharma program with ATSE.
+A discussion about her future with a mentor sparked the decision to finally leave academia after nearly a decade studying and working there.
+Dr Yeo is responsible for recruiting industry mentors in the life sciences nationally as well as the administration of Mentorloop for the IMNIS MedTech-Pharma program with ATSE

 Ms Woodham has joined the ATSE team this year where she provides administrative assistance and procurement support across the ATSE office, and is the first point of contact for visitors and esteemed Fellows.
 Charlee has a background within the Recruitment industry where she recruited for the Higher Education sector.
 Charlee is the IMNIS Administration Officer and is responsible for providing administrative support to the IMNIS Executive Director.
 Charlee also assists with event organisation, online communication, and general enquiries about the IMNIS program.